GAliNor/xpath-retriever/README.md

     import { retrieveXPath } from  'xpath-retriever';

-Using the retrieveXPath function add a click event to the document and display the data :
+Using the retrieveXPath function add a click event listener to the document and display the data :

     const displayXPathValue = (e) => {
 	    console.log('relative xpath', retrieveXPath(e.target));